-Ghosting Is Not Always a Form of ‘Emotional Abuse’
+Why Ghosting Is Not Always a Form of ‘Emotional Abuse’

+The extent to which ghosting is justified might depend on the dynamic between the ghoster and the ghostee prior to the act of ghosting.

 In the modern dating world, ghosting is often a one-word horror story.
 People know it to be that emotionally scarring act of disappearing on someone — especially a potential romantic interest — without so much as an explanation.
 Is it ethical, or is it just an instrument of emotional abuse?
 Or, could ghosting be a covert tactic of manipulation?
-These questions have plagued cultural discourses for a long time now.
-They were revived recently when a Philippine lawmaker introduced a bill seeking to literally outlaw ghosting.
+These questions have plagued cultural discourse for a long time now.
+And, recently, they were revived when a Philippine lawmaker introduced a bill seeking to literally outlaw ghosting.

 Arnolfo Teves Jr., who believes ghosting should be punishable, argued that “it can be likened to a form of emotional cruelty and should be punished as an emotional offense because of the trauma it causes to the ‘ghosted’ party,” leading them to “develop feelings of rejection and neglect.”
-Teves isn’t entirely wrong — at least in articulating the idea that ghosting can negatively impact the mental health of the ghostee.
-Ghosting can cause them to feel worthless and unlovable — perhaps, even causing long-term damage to their self-esteem.
+Teves isn’t entirely wrong — at least, not in articulating the idea that ghosting can negatively impact the mental health of the ghostee.
+It can cause them to feel worthless and unlovable — perhaps, even causing long-term damage to their self-esteem.
 However, deeming it emotional abuse, as a blanket statement — or equating it with “the silent treatment” — might be an overreach.

 The criticism of ghosting is often based entirely on the experiences of ghostees — the “jilted” lover in the popular imagination.
-Yes, it is unkind to abruptly stop speaking to someone; it’s better to “rip off the band-aid” instead of condemning someone to a cycle of waiting and longing.
-But, different circumstances present different challenges.
-In a world of non-homogenous dating experiences then, perspectives like the one Teves has put forth, miss out on the nuance of boundaries and consent.
+Yes, it is unkind to abruptly stop speaking to someone; maybe it really is better to “rip off the band-aid” instead of condemning someone to a cycle of waiting and longing.
+But forgetting that different circumstances present different challenges is a fatal flaw in the arguments of people who want to crucify ghosters.
+In a world of non-homogenous dating experiences, perspectives like the one Teves has put forth, miss out on the nuance of boundaries and consent.
 Rarely, if ever, do they seek to understand whether the ghoster was simply acting in pursuance of self-preservation, rather than attempting to abuse the ghostee.

 This has gendered implications too.
 “So many people are quick to write ghosting off as being cowardly behavior, but it can also be that the decision to ghost is informed by larger gender norms,” Lea Rose Emery wrote in an article on Bustle.
 “Women often find it more difficult to be confrontational than men — not because we’re cowards, but because, basically, society tells us to keep our mouth shut and not to upset anyone.”
 Indeed, as a survey from 2019 found, women were overwhelmingly more likely to ghost than men.

-For decades, if not centuries, the idea of submission has formed the foundational knowledge of sexual relationships between men and women.
-“Women have definitely been socialized to be pleasing and deferential to men… This has resulted in them having a much harder time asking for what they want sexually as well as even just saying ‘no’ when they mean no. So it definitely stands to reason that some wom[e]n will be drawn to take the easy way out and ghost the dates that they no longer want to see.
+For decades, if not centuries, the idea of submitting to the desire of one’s partner has formed an integral part of sexual liaisons between men and women.
+“Women have definitely been socialized to be pleasing and deferential to men… This has resulted in them having a much harder time asking for what they want sexually as well as even just saying ‘no’ when they mean no. So, it definitely stands to reason that some wom[e]n will be drawn to take the easy way out and ghost the dates that they no longer want to see.
 If you have trouble telling people what they don’t want to hear then it’s going to be pretty tough to tell them you no longer want to date them!” explains Aimee Hartstein, a psychotherapist.

 Related on The Swaddle: